gidili/EvolvingCASynchronization/README.txt

 - Common: a bunch of helper functions and classes, including a function to generate initial population for the GA
 - MajorityClassification: fitness function for majority classification + ad-hoc code to visualize/evaluate rules
 - GlobalSynchronization: same as majority classification but for the global synchronization task
-- DiscoveryOfOscillatingClassifier: an old version of majority classification code that shows interesting results ...